Chiark-Collective/Pointcept/report/main.typ

 dramatically by the inclusion of more complex colour information and texturing.
 This was verified by converting the RGB information on the QH data into a grayscale colourspace by using the luminence formula.
-It could be observed that the network's output barely changed at all without colour information present in the input data, meaning that the network is very likely not deriving much useful information from colour when distinguishing most cateogories.
+It could be observed that the network's output barely changed at all without colour information present in the input data, meaning that the network is very likely not deriving much useful information from colour when distinguishing most categories.

 It should be noted that the RGB data present in the HBIM meshes is sometimes a very useful discriminator, as is the case for grass which is always uniquely coloured green in the training data, and is generally well identified relative to the other flat surface